Introduction

 Conclusion

 ChondroFiller is a non-surgical collagen injection that may help support a worn joint and ease symptoms for some people — not by masking discomfort alone, but by adding a protective collagen layer within the joint.
 It is not a cure.
-For advice tailored to you, consult a qualified healthcare professional.
+At the London Cartilage Clinic, patients receive a thorough evaluation and individual, evidence-based advice, with realistic expectations about what the injection can achieve.
+For advice tailored to your situation, consulting a qualified healthcare professional is the appropriate first step.

 References